-- You can place a vena cava filter in patients who continue to develop thrombi despite anticoagulation – but remember that implanting a filter without adequate anticoagulation will increase the risk of thrombus.
+In patients with recurrent thrombus despite anticoagulation a vena cava filter may be considered – but remember that implanting a filter without adequate anticoagulation will increase the risk of thrombus.

 - At the very minimum – 6 weeks.
 Usually in cases of obvious ‘provoked’ PE (e.g. after surgery)

 - Those with an identifiable and reversible risk factor – 3 months